SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 * If the shape is a **square**, the next argument will be one number - the length of its side.
 * If the shape is a **rectangle**, the next argument will be two numbers - the lengths of its sides.
 * If the shape is a **circle**, the next argument will be one number - the radius of the circle.
-* If the shape is a **triangle**, the next argument will be two numbers - its base and the corresponding altitude.
+* If the shape is a **triangle**, the next argument will be two numbers - base and the corresponding altitude.

 The result should be rounded up to the **third decimal point**.